 Access to Motor Vehicle Register information is determined by the type of information being requested and the reason for requesting the information.

 Vehicle information is available to any person on request (unless that vehicle has confidential status).

-Before you opt-out, keep in mind that persons authorised are those that have a legitimate need for access to information held on the Motor Vehicle Register and include organisations such as insurers, finance companies and motor vehicle traders.
-Opting-out may mean that it costs more and takes longer for you to complete any transactions with these organisations as they will be required to specifically request your information from the Transport Agency.
+Before you opt-out, keep in mind that authorised users have a legitimate need to access personal information held on the Motor Vehicle Register and include organisations such as insurers, finance companies and motor vehicle traders.
+Opting-out may mean that it costs more and takes longer for you to complete any transactions with these organisations as they may be required to specifically request your information from Waka Kotahi.

 You can opt-out online.
 You will need to provide your driver licence number and the number plate of all the vehicles registered in your name.

-Information matching generally involves the comparison of one set of records with another, to find records in both sets of data that belong to the same person.
-Information matching programmes are authorised by Parliament and monitored by the Privacy Commissioner.
-Parliament has approved two such programmes that use personal information from the Motor Vehicle Register.
-These are the:
+Information matching is the comparison of one set of records with another, to find records in both sets of data that relate to the same person.
+The Privacy Act 2020 regulates information matching between Government agencies.